almron/iTach_IR_Node_Server/README.md

 ### Status Values:

 1. NodeServer Online: Displays status in Polyglot
 2. Module Address: This is the index location starting at zero of the IR controller in the Global Cache device.
 Usually the first module, 0, is Ethernet/Wifi, and the second module is IR/Serial/Relay.
-Currently this is not changeable but may be in the future to support other Global Cache hardware with multipl IR/Serial/Relay modules
+Currently this is not changeable but may be in the future to support other Global Cache hardware with multiple IR/Serial/Relay modules
 3. Module Type: This is the type of module associated with "Module Address" above.
 If this is not "3 IR", the iTach device will not work with this Node Server

 ## IR Codeset: